ioccc-src/webtool/README.md

 The usage message of the `ioccc_passwd.py` is as follows:

 ```
-    usage: ioccc_passwd.py [-h] [-a USER] [-u USER] [-d USER] [-p PW] [-c] [-g SECS] [-n] [-A]
+    usage: ioccc_passwd.py [-h] [-a USER] [-u USER] [-d USER] [-p PW] [-c]
-                           [-U] [-s DateTime] [-S DateTime]
+                           [-g SECS] [-n] [-A] [-U]

     Manage IOCCC submit server password file and state file

     options:
       -h, --help         show this help message and exit
       -a, --add USER     add a new user
       -u, --update USER  update a user or add if not a user
       -d, --delete USER  delete an exist user
       -p, --password PW  specify the password (def: generate random password)
       -c, --change       force a password change at next login
-      -g, --grace SECS      grace time in seconds from to change the password(def: 259200 seconds):
+      -g, --grace SECS   grace time in seconds from to change the password(def:
+                         259200 seconds):
       -n, --nologin      disable login (def: login not explicitly disabled)
       -A, --admin        user is an admin (def: not an admin)
       -U, --UUID         generate a new UUID username and password
-      -s, --start DateTime  set IOCCC start date in YYYY-MM-DD HH:MM:SS.micros+hh:mm format
-      -S, --stop DateTime   set IOCCC stop date in YYYY-MM-DD HH:MM:SS.micros+hh:mm format

-    ioccc_passwd.py version: 1.3 2024-11-01
+    ioccc_passwd.py version: 1.3.1 2024-11-03
 ```

 For example:

 ### Add a new user